As determined by the Faculty of Health & Social Care

 Demonstrate higher literacy and numeracy skills.

-This programme incorporates the Postgraduate Certificate in Endodontology, which has been successfully delivered at Chester for over four years.
-Candidates will be required to undertake three more 20 credit modules to achieve a postgraduate diploma, and a further 60 credit dissertation to achieve the MSc Endodontology.
+This programme incorporates the Postgraduate Certificate in Endodontology, which has been successfully delivered at Chester for over eight years.
+Candidates will be required to undertake three more 20 credit modules to achieve a Postgraduate Diploma, and a further 60 credit dissertation to achieve the MSc Endodontology.

 Be qualified as a Dental Surgeon and have a licence to practise dentistry

-Be registered with the General Dental Council and have a current annual practice certificate
+Be registered with the General Dental Council (or equivalent regulatory body in own country if non-UK) and have a current annual practice certificate

 Be in professional practice or have a hospital appointment for the duration of the programme